vlameiras/ai-ml-resources/README.md

 If you like this content, you may also be interested in getting the [newsletter](https://hn-ai-newsletter.beehiiv.com/) with a weekly AI/ML digest from Hacker News in your mailbox.

-I'll add a 📝 to my personal favorite resources :)

 PRs with additional resources or suggestions are much welcome!

 ## Resources 📕